 I pick up cheap thrift store frames whenever I see a good deal.
-I got several of these from Joey’s booth for 50 cents each!
-I removed the easel from the picture frame.
+Several of these were picked up from Joey’s booth for 50 cents each!
+Only the easel was needed.

 To make this project very versatile, I added saw tooth hangers so I can hang this on the wall, and I used my staple gun to attach the easel back to the cutting board in case I want to use it on the counter as a chalkboard or tablet stand.
 NOTE: You could also use a hot glue gun.

 This is how it stands up, and the flap will easily lay flat for storage in a drawer or hanging on the wall.